Bridge-over-Baspa-river-near-Chitkul-village

 Best time to visit Chitkul

 The best time to visit is during the summer months, especially from April to June and September to October.
-The thrilling roads of India–Tibet Highway leading up to Chitkul and the clear blue skies make for the perfect adventure, with enough safety mixed in.
+The thrilling roads of India–Tibet Highway (now National Highway 5) and Karcham-Sangla road leading up to Chitkul and the clear blue skies make for the perfect adventure, with enough safety mixed in.

-But, August to September is harvest season for the apples and makes for a sight to never be forgotten, with the entire vistas turning into colors of the fertility of the land.
+But, September and October is harvest season for the apples in Sangla valley and makes for a sight to never be forgotten, with the entire vistas turning into colors of the fertility of the land.
 Since the winter months are uninhabitable, it isn’t a practical option.

 How to reach Chitkul?